acswift/acswift/cv-design.md

 - branding

 ---
-`Jul.
-2003-May 2011` — School-Directory.net, online
-> founder, developer & designer
-- listings of secondary education degree programs in the US
-- design and development of dynamic website in PHP/MySQL
-- $14-16K revenue /month
-- sold in 2011 for $1.5M

----
 `Nov.
 1990-Mar.
 1995` — Boulder Daily Camera, Boulder CO, USA
 > advertising designer
 - graphic design and paste up